vivek-bombatkar/Spark_AI_Summit-London-2018/README.md

   - anti-patterns

 ### 4-Oct
-Correctness and Performance of Apache Spark SQL
+- Correctness and Performance of Apache Spark SQL
-Apache Spark for RDBMS Practitioners: How I Learned to Stop Worrying and Love to Scale
+  - random query generation  , random data generation, random fault injection, and longevity stress tests
+  - automated benchmarking tools.
+- Using Deep Learning in Production Pipelines to Predict Consumers’ Interest
-Bucketing in Spark SQL 2.3
+- *Bucketing in Spark SQL 2.3
+  - Jacek Laskowski
-Lessons Learned Developing and Managing High Volume Apache Spark Pipelines in Production
+- Lessons Learned Developing and Managing High Volume Apache Spark Pipelines in Production
+  - Pipelines
-MLflow: Infrastructure for a Complete Machine Learning Life Cycle
+- * MLflow: Infrastructure for a Complete Machine Learning Life Cycle
+  - complete ML model life-cycle example
-ML at the Edge: Building Your Production Pipeline with Apache Spark and TensorFlow
+- ML at the Edge: Building Your Production Pipeline with Apache Spark and TensorFlow
+  - Pipeline
-Using Spark ML on Spark Errors – What Do the Clusters Tell Us?
+- Using Spark ML on Spark Errors – What Do the Clusters Tell Us?
+  - Holden Karau
-Sparklens: Understanding the Scalability Limits of Spark Applications
+- Sparklens: Understanding the Scalability Limits of Spark Applications
-Spark SQL Catalyst Code Optimization using Function Outlining
+- Spark SQL Catalyst Code Optimization using Function Outlining

-FlowSpec—Apache Spark Pipelines in Production